 Thus, you will achieve a detailed comparability of similar projects.
 In particular, when you are trying to assess why the circumstances in this project differ from others of the same category.

 These distinctions will help you.
 They will allow you to recognize problems in the making and to derive countermeasures.
-Counteracting such problems will be hard for those who only have aggregate amounts of work and cost available across the entire project.
+Counteracting such problems will be hard if all you have are aggregate amounts of work and cost across the entire project.

 To this end, present:

 - The baseline curve from baseline start to baseline finish date

 - The actual curve from actual start to the status date

 To the right of the status date, continue the actual curve with the current target curve up to the current calculated finish date.